SAO PAULO (AP) — The medals were billed as the most sustainable ever produced.

 In August, federal prosecutors filed a civil suit against F.D’Gold and two other brokers seeking the immediate suspension of all activities and payment of 10 billion reais ($1.8 billion) in social and environmental damages.

 The complaint alleges the companies failed to take actions that would have prevented the illegal extraction of a combined 4.3 metric tons from protected areas and Indigenous territories, where mining is not allowed.
 Dirceu said his company complies with all laws and has implemented extra controls, but he acknowledged that determining the exact origin of the gold it obtains is “impossible” at present.
+He has proposed an industry-wide digital registry to improve transparency.

 Whatever its origin, all the raw ore purchased by F.D’Gold ends up at Marsam.